 The health care provider will perform a physical exam and ask about your symptoms and the medicines you are taking.
 Tell the provider about all medicines you have been taking for the past several months.
 Also tell the provider about shots that you received at a provider's office.

 Laboratory tests that may be done to diagnose Cushing syndrome and identify the cause are:

 Tests to determine the cause or complications may include:

 Treatment depends on the cause.

-Cushing syndrome caused by a pituitary or a tumor that releases ACTH (Cushing's disease):
+With Cushing syndrome caused by a pituitary or a tumor that releases ACTH (Cushing disease), you may need: